shibani/shibani.github.io/_posts/2018-12-10-python-gotchas-ii.markdown

 ```
 <br />
 <br />
-<span id="repl-4" style="color:#000; font-weight:bold;">In this REPL - Toggle the multiple tests on each of the map and array methods in the main.py file to view how this quirk is triggered</span>
+<span id="repl-4" style="color:#000; font-weight:bold;">In this REPL - Click on the Play button to run tests, or toggle the multiple tests on each of the map and array methods in the main.py file to view how this quirk is triggered</span>
 <iframe height="800px" width="100%" src="https://repl.it/@shibani77/ImaginativeDisguisedDowngrade?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
 &nbsp;
 &nbsp;